 ACIDD Maryland currently provides a cluster of programs and services to individuals with Intellectual Disability and co-occurring Mental Illness and to people with severe and persistent mental illness.
 Our Disability programs are mainly in the Southern Region of Maryland and our mental health programs are mainly in Central and Southern regions of Maryland.

-We operate an integrated behavioral health care approach to our participants.
-Our approach is a systematic, person-centered integrated health care approach that is unique to the population.
+We use an integrated behavioral health care approach for our participants.
+We employ a systematic, person-centered integrated health care approach that is unique to the population.
 Our behavioral health care addresses mental health, substance use conditions, behaviors due to chronic mental illness, life stressors and crises, stress related physical symptoms, and ineffective pattern of health utilization.
 For good health care, ACIDD Maryland focuses on behavioral health and mental health.
-Some of the preventive strategies are Psychiatric Rehabilitation Program (PRP), Mental Health Vocational Program (MHVP) which is now an evidence-based Employment service, holistic psychiatry, psychotherapy, Outpatient Mental Health services that include assessments, medications monitoring and non-physician primary care service and primary nursing care.
+Some of the preventive strategies are Psychiatric Rehabilitation Program (PRP), Mental Health Vocational Program (MHVP) which includes an evidence-based Employment service, holistic psychiatry, psychotherapy, Outpatient Mental Health services that include assessments, medications monitoring and non-physician primary care service and primary nursing care.

 Besides PRP and MHVP services that we have been offering to people with severe mental illness since 2013, we would now begin Outpatient mental health treatment to adults by August 2018.
 ACIDD also has been serving individuals who have the dual diagnosis of Intellectual Disability and co-occurring Mental Illness since 2015.
 We offer them residential services, and integrated day services.
 Our residential services include Personal Supports (PS), Family and Individual Support Services (FISS) besides 4-person Group Homes and 2-to-3-person Alternative Living Units (ALU).
 Our Day services currently include Vocational Day, Day Habilitation, Supported Employment and non-site based services to people receiving day habilitation services such as Community Learning Services (CLS) and Employment Discovery & Customization (ED&C).